 The March 7, 2003 groundbreaking featured many dignitaries including OUS Chancellor Richard Jarvis, Representative Alan Bates, and Senator Lenn Hannon.
 Construction of the new addition began immediately after groundbreaking.
 Concurrently the existing first floor was remodeled to house the new reference, maps, and government publications areas, which were open to students for fall term 2003.
 The new addition opened in June 2004, followed by the remodeled third floor in fall 2004.
 The second floor remodel, the final part of the building project, opened in February 2005.

-Today the Southern Oregon University Lenn and Dixie Hannon Library offers access to an ever-growing number of resources for instructional, research, and general information needs.
+Today the bright and welcoming, 122,830 square foot Hannon Library offers access to an ever-growing number of resources for instructional, research, and general information needs.
 The collections complement the educational programs of SOU and include materials in a variety of formats.
 Library materials are identified and located using the Online Public Access Catalog (OPAC) which can be searched both on and off campus.
-Students have access to 325,000 volumes in the general collections, 298,000 government publications, and 2,098 periodical, serial, and newspaper subscriptions.
-In addition, over 800,000 items are available in microform, ranging from popular magazines to historical materials of scholarly interest.
-Online access to the fulltext of journals is increasing annually through the nearly 100 research databases to which Hannon Library has licenses; students can access fulltext from over 10,000 journals.
-Through Hannon Library’s membership in the Orbis Cascade Alliance, students have access to 26 million items at 33 member academic libraries in Washington and Oregon.
+As of July 1, 2015, students have access to 340,000 print volumes and 115,000 e-books, 296,000 government publications, and 1,689 periodical, serial, and newspaper subscriptions.
+Online access to the full-text content of journals is increasing annually through the nearly 80 research databases to which Hannon Library has licenses; students can access online content from 24,125 unique journals.
+In addition, over 820,000 items are available in microform, ranging from popular magazines to historical materials of scholarly interest.
+Through Hannon Library’s membership in the Orbis Cascade Alliance, students have access to 30 million items at 37 member academic libraries in Washington, Oregon, and Idaho.